 2 Day Lake Ontario Salmon Fishing Charter

-If you're serious about salmon fishing and want to maximize your time on Lake Ontario's productive waters, this weekend warrior charter is exactly what you've been looking for.
-Captain Christopher runs a no-nonsense operation that puts you right where the fish are biting, starting bright and early at 6:00 AM both days.
-You'll be fishing from a well-equipped 23' Sport-Craft that's built for the big lake's conditions, complete with professional downriggers and all the comfort features you need for long days chasing kings and cohos.
-This isn't just another fishing trip – it's two full days dedicated to putting bent rods in your hands and filling the cooler with some of the Great Lakes' most prized gamefish.
+If you're serious about getting into some world-class salmon and trout action, this weekend warrior charter is exactly what you've been looking for.
+We're talking two full days on Lake Ontario with Captain Christopher, hitting the water at 6 AM sharp when the fish are most active.
+You'll be fishing from a well-equipped 23-foot Sport-Craft that's built for these big waters, complete with professional downriggers and all the comfort features you need for long days chasing kings and cohos.
+This isn't some half-day teaser trip – it's designed for dedicated anglers who want maximum time with lines in the water.

 What to Expect on the Water